Apply for a cross-institutional course at Griffith University

 The tuition fees for postgraduate courses are charged per credit point according to a student's enrolment in the teaching period at the census date.
 You will be charged the tuition fee, applicable to the academic program that the course belongs to, for the year in which you are studying.

-As an overseas-trained professional undertaking a bridging course, you will be able to access FEE-HELP if:
+You will be able to access FEE-HELP if:

 - your study is listed on your assessment statement; and